Use an image picker

 In this tutorial, learn how to use Expo Image Picker.

-expo-image-picker provides access to the system's UI to select images and videos from the phone's library or take a photo with the camera.
+expo-image-picker provides access to the system's UI to select images and videos from the phone's library.

 1